 Welcome to the Tibet Himalaya Initiative - an interdisciplinary hub for research, teaching, and public engagement on Tibet and the Himalayas.
-We were honored to launch the Tibet Himalaya Initiative in conjunction with His Holiness the Dalai Lama's visit to CU Boulder on June 23, 2016.
 CU Boulder has unique research strengths in the study of contemporary Tibet and the Himalayas with faculty and graduate student expertise in Anthropology, Geography, Linguistics, Religious Studies, and Sociology.
 We invite guest speakers for lectures on Tibetan/ Himalayan culture and society, Buddhism, and Himalayan art, and host visiting artists, graduate colloquia, and film screenings throughout the year.

 Events this Spring 2017:

 March 21 | Alessandro Rippa, Ludwig-Maximilians-Universität München | THI & Geography

 March 24 | Dinesh Paudel, Appalachian State University | THI & Geography

 April 17 | Jacob Dalton, UC Berkeley | Tibet Himalaya Intiative & CU Libraries

 April 20 | Film Screening | Castaway Man, Directed by Kesang Tseten | THI

 April 27 | Jan Nattier, Soka University | Center for Asian Studies

 August 31st | Orgyen Chowang Rinpoche | CU Libraries and Dept. of Religious Studies

 September 1st | Karma Phuntsok, Tibetan Contemporary Artist | THI Exclusive